Skip to main content

 Why these two differ

-On returns, Castle Point 5 Oceans reports a five-year annualised return of 3.85%.
-Simplicity Homes and Income does not disclose a five-year return figure in this snapshot, likely reflecting the fund's shorter operating history, so a direct performance comparison cannot be made.
-Fund sizes are broadly similar: Castle Point at NZD 78.9 million, Simplicity at NZD 67.8 million.
+Castle Point's five-year return is disclosed at 3.85% per annum.
+Simplicity's five-year return figure is not available in this snapshot, likely reflecting the fund's shorter track record.
+Fund sizes are comparable — Castle Point at approximately NZD 78.9 million, Simplicity at NZD 67.8 million.

-Readers should verify all figures — including fees, holdings, and risk indicators — against each fund's current Product Disclosure Statement and latest Quarterly Fund Update on FMA Disclose before making any investment decision.
+Always verify all figures against each fund's current PDS and latest Quarterly Fund Update on FMA Disclose before making any investment decision.

 What's different at a glance